Date: Sun, 02 August 2020

 - Random draw prizes.

-- Option to purchase a range of healthy post race meals to help you recover.
+- Option to purchase a range of healthy post race meals to help you recover at the finish line.

 - Earlybird entry before midnight Sunday, 22nd of March ,2020